mainmatter/mainmatter.com/_posts/2020-03-23-porting-a-site-to-ember-with-percy.md

 ### Getting a copy of the existing site

-The first thing that we need to do in this process is we need a local copy of the existing site that we are planning to port.
+The first thing that we need in this process is a local copy of the existing site we are planning to port.
 If you look at the [documentation for using the Percy command line client](https://docs.percy.io/docs/command-line-client) it tells you that you should build your static site locally and then point the CLI client to the output folder.

 As I briefly mentioned earlier, part of the issue with the old infrastructure for the Ember Guides is that it was so hard to contribute to that it was almost impossible to get working locally.
-If we can get away without having to get the Ruby middleman setup running locally that would be a better approach, so another way to get a static copy of the website would be to pretend that we're Google for a few minutes and just crawl the site to download it locally.
+If we can avoid having to run the Ruby middleman setup locally, that would be a better approach, so another way to get a static copy of the website would be to pretend that we're Google for a few minutes and just crawl the site to download it locally.